Naturopathic Birth Doula

 Are naturopathic birth doulas opposed to use of epidural anesthesia, cesarean surgery (c-section), formula feeding or other “non-natural” procedures or approaches?

 Although, as naturopathic doctors we favour the use of natural approaches, at Toronto Centre for Naturopathic Medicine the guiding principles of our decision-making process is always respect for your choices and boundaries, and to advise you based on the most current available medical evidence and our experience.

 At all points throughout your pregnancy, labour and birth we will offer you unbiased information and complete support in whichever of your options you decide to use.

-Du La, ND, Traditional Chinese Medicine practitioner and Acupuncturist, Jessica Sangiuliano, ND, Tehseen Meghji, ND and Lindsey Mallais, ND, have extensive experience in pregnancy, labour, birth and post-partum support.
+Lindsey Mallais, ND and Janice Wu, ND have extensive experience in pregnancy, labour, birth and post-partum support.
 The values and goals of all the naturopathic birth doulas at Toronto Centre for Naturopathic Medicine are to: